 Christian education makes a difference.

-Kindergartners may attend half day from 8:00am-11:00am or full day from 8:00am-3:10pm Monday-Friday.
+Kindergartners attend full day from 8:00am-3:10pm Monday-Friday.
 Please schedule an Educational Success Consultation to talk with one of our experienced administrators about the hopes and goals you have for your in-coming kindergartner.

 The primary grades continue a strong emphasis in language arts including phonetic instruction in reading with attention given to both comprehension and fluency, spelling, handwriting, speech, and writing skills.

 Daily instruction in mathematics using the Singapore Math approach includes the use of manipulatives and model drawings to develop knowledge of basic number facts and mathematical problem solving and procedures.
 Additional classes include science, social studies/history, physical education, music, and Meet the Masters Art Program.

 Students enjoy investigating God’s world through a variety of science activities in first grade including field trips to the Pumpkin Patch and High Desert Museum and studying the lifecycle of frogs starting with live tadpoles in the classroom.
 Second grade students delve into the Arctic biome through their study of penguins, visit the Redmond Caves, and learn to work in teams through an in-class simulation called Endurance.
 Third grade students look forward to snow shoeing in the outback of Mt.
 Bachelor, a field trip to a television station, and swim lessons at Cascade Swim Center.

 All content areas are taught from a Christian worldview and give opportunities for students to understand what the Word of God has to say about history, science, literature, math, etc. Bible is a core subject at all grade levels and includes regular Scripture memory work.
 In addition, students participate in corporate worship through a weekly Chapel service.

 I love my school because we can read the Bible, we can pray, and we can talk about God.